gatsbyjs/gatsby/docs/docs/build-a-page-with-graphql-query.md

 }
 ```

-Below our `HomePage` component declaration, we are going to export a new constant called `query`, and set its value to be a `graphql` [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) with our query between two backticks:
+Below our `HomePage` component declaration, export a new constant called `query`, and set its value to be a `graphql` [tagged template](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) with the query between two backticks:

 ```diff
 const HomePage = () => {